TechDocsStudio/pushfeedback-docs/docs/quickstart.md

 ## 4. Customize the widget

-Get the PushFeedback widget to blend with your website's design and functionality.
-Here's a quick look at some customization options:
+The widget supports the following customization options:

 * **Layout:** Choose the widget's placement on your site—bottom right, top left, or even integrate it with an existing button.